Thank you for taking the time to visit this page which provides some information that you may find reassuring at this time.

 For those patients who are classed as extremely clinically vulnerable (you will have received a letter from the NHS about this), we regret that we are unable to treat you on a face to face basis at this time, but would be happy to carry out a telephone or video based consultation.

 For patients who are classified as clinically vulnerable (over 70 years of age or with certain underlying health conditions) it will be necessary to balance the clinical need (severity of pain, nature of symptoms) with the important need to maintain social distancing.
 We would encourage you to get in contact and we can discuss this with you.
-It is likely that we would carry out the initial part of the consultation by telephone or video and then make a decision on whether or not a face to face appointment is necessary.
+It is possible that we would carry out the initial part of the consultation by telephone or video and then make a decision on whether or not a face to face appointment is appropriate.